Borscht with Sauerkraut, Beets, and Chicken

-A very nutritious full-fledged first course!
-Borscht with sauerkraut beetroot and chicken is bright, rich and incredibly delicious!
-To make it more satisfying, and the broth is more rich, you can use meat on the bone.
+A hearty, satisfying soup course!
+Borscht with sauerkraut, beets, and chicken is bright, rich, and incredibly tasty!
+To make it heartier and the broth richer, you can use meat on the bone.

 Recipe author